oci-hpc/oci-hpc-runbook-parabricks/Documentation/ManualDeployment.md

  8. Click <img src="https://github.com/oci-hpc/oci-hpc-runbook-gromacs/blob/master/images/attach_BV.png" height="25">

  9. All the default settings will work fine.
-Select the Block Volume that was just created and specify /dev/oracleoci/oraclevdb as device path.
+Select the Block Volume that was just created and specify `/dev/oracleoci/oraclevdb` as the device path.
   Click <img src="https://github.com/oci-hpc/oci-hpc-runbook-gromacs/blob/master/images/attach.png" height="25">.

     **Note: If you do not see the Block Volume, it may be because you did not place it in the same AD as your running instance**